akre96/GeneDiagrams/README.md

 **Arrow Length:** Fixes length of arrows on blocks to be a percentage (0.00-100).
 Recommended to be 1 or below.

+**Range:** For uploaded files, parse a certain range of the sequence for genes

 After changing any of the above options the reload button must be hit.

 ### Individual Gene Options: